John 4:5

 What does John 4:5 mean?

 For Jesus to be here was unusual.
 Samaritans were half-Jewish and half-Gentile.
-So, they were reviled by most Jews.
-This not only meant avoiding them, but refusing to have any contact with them (John 4:9).
+So, most Jews reviled them.
+This not only meant avoiding them, but even refusing to have any contact with them (John 4:9).
 Jesus, however, is here on a divine mission (John 4:4).
-His upcoming conversation with the woman at the well will not only provide valuable spiritual teachings, it will begin the process of spreading the gospel to the entire world (John 4:42).
+His upcoming conversation with the woman at the well will provide valuable spiritual teachings.
+Even better, it will begin the process of spreading the gospel to the entire world (John 4:42).

 Expand